 Diane Kruger stars in Fatih Akin‘s 2017 film In the Fade (Aus dem Nichts).
 Kruger portrays Katja, in the film, a woman whose husband has just been released from prison for a drug-dealing charge.
 But during his time in prison, he has turned his life around.
 Then suddenly, Katja’s husband and their 6-year old son are killed by a bomb planted by Neo-Nazis.
 With her life in pieces, Katja decides to search for answers.
 And she seeks revenge.

 Director Akin is one of the country’s top filmmakers and has been making some of the best German movies in recent years.

-Watch In the Fade on Hulu.
+Watch In the Fade on Amazon.

 In Hannes Stöhr’s 2008 film Berlin Calling, techno DJ Ickarus is living the high life.
 He’s touring the world with his music and having the time of his life.
 Or, maybe, he is having a bit too much fun.
 After partying a bit too hard he ends up in a drug-induced psychosis.
 Martin, his given name, is checked into a psychiatric hospital.
 Everything he’s worked for is on the verge of collapsing.
 But Martin finds inspiration in his challenging situation.

 Berlin Calling is a cult classic starring real-life DJ Paul Kalkbrenner as Ickarus and actress Corinna Harfouch as the head doctor at the hospital.

 Actor August Diehl portrays the famous German philosopher and economist Karl Marx in this 2017 film aptly named Young Karl Marx.
 Diehl’s Marx is a young man in his mid-20s.
 The film lets viewers learn about Marx’s early life, what helped form his character, and his beliefs.
 In particular, Marx befriends Friedrich Engels and the pair decide to empower the poor working class.
 The film was released in conjunction with the 200th birthday of Marx.